The Stratton Story: Plot

 Texas farm boy Monty Stratton demonstrates a knack for pitching a baseball.
 With the help of Barney Wile, a retired catcher who is now a scout, he manages to arrange a tryout with the Chicago White Sox during the team's spring training in California.
 He shows promise and is given a contract.

 On his first evening at spring training, Stratton is introduced to a young woman named Ethel.
-They start dating and fall in love, but Stratton must leave from Ethel to travel to Chicago.
+They start dating and fall in love, but Stratton must leave Ethel to travel to Chicago.
 When he is sent down to a minor league team, he proposes marriage.
 He is called back up to the White Sox and returns to Chicago with his newlywed bride, and by the end of the season, they are expecting a child.

 The next season, Stratton is pitching during a road game and cannot focus because he is thinking of his wife giving birth in Chicago.
 When he is notified that he has a son, he throws a wild pitch and is pulled from the game smiling.

 As his career progresses, Stratton improves so much that he is voted an All-Star in the American League.
 In the offseason of 1938, he accidentally shoots himself in the right leg while hunting on his farm in Texas.
 When his leg must be amputated, it appears as though his pitching career is over and he enters a very dark, brooding period.
 Nevertheless, with the support of his wife and a wooden leg, Stratton learns to walk along with his baby boy.
 He works hard and starts practicing his pitching again.
 He makes an inspirational, successful minor-league comeback in 1946.